biowpn/bioweapon/_posts/2023-03-19-Round-To-Multiple.md

 ### Rounding Down

-Rounding down is largely symmetrical to rounding up:
+Rounding down is symmetrical to rounding up:
 - If `n > 0`, divide-then-multiply gives us what we want
 - If `n < 0`, we subtract 1 from the quotient if `n` is not a multiple of `m`